Al Roker Isn’t Impressed By Megyn Kelly’s Apology For Her Blackface Comments

 “One of the great parts of sitting in this chair each day is getting to discuss different points of view.
 Sometimes I talk and sometimes I listen.
 And yesterday I learned,” Kelly said.
 “I learned that given the history of blackface being used in awful ways by racists in this country it is not okay for that to be part of any costume, Halloween or otherwise.”

 In the past, Kelly has prided herself in not feeling the need to be overly sensitive or politically correct when dealing with controversial issues.
 However, this is one situation when some tact could have prevented such a heated backlash.
-She claims that she will now work harder to show more respect and understanding in regards to issues of race in the future.
+She claims that she will now work harder to show more respect and understanding in regard to issues of race in the future.